UH-CI/genomics-workshop/wrangling/02-automating-a-workflow.md

 2) Run the script

-3) Bonus points: Use something you learned yesterday to save the output of the script to a file while it is running.
+3) Bonus points: Use something you learned earlier to save the output of the script to a file while it is running.
 ****